Dental Hygiene and Dental Therapy Higher Education Diploma

 Most of our teaching takes place in the Charles Clifford Dental Hospital, which is attached to the School of Clinical Dentistry.
 We also have links with the Medical School and the local community.

 Our students find that our courses provide them with opportunities to explore ideas, apply what they have learnt and achieve their best.
-This is reflected in the National Student Survey where we consistently achieve 100 per cent overall student satisfaction.
+This is reflected in the National Student Survey where we consistently achieve high scores for overall student satisfaction.

 We're committed to delivering an exceptional student experience.
 Our staff are involved in the quality assurance of teaching in Sheffield and other universities, and some have gained national recognition.
 Prestigious awards include: Principal Fellow of the Higher Education Academy, Association for Dental Education in Europe (ADEE) Mature Educator, and National Teaching Fellow.